MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

    In Visual Studio, choose **File** > **Start window** to open the Start window, and then choose **Create a new project**.
 In the search box, type **web app**, then choose **C#** as the language, then choose **ASP.NET Core Web Application (Model-View-Controller)**, and then choose **Next**.
 On the next screen, name the project **MyASPApp**, and then choose **Next**.

    Choose either the recommended target framework or .NET 8, and then choose **Create**.
+The version must match the version installed on the server.

 1. Open the *HomeController.cs* file in the Controllers folder and set a breakpoint in the `return View;` statement in the `Privacy` method.